-William L. North took out the permit to build this house on November 13, 1950.
-When the city directory first listed the address in 1952, it showed him as a mail clerk for the Railway Mail Service on the Southern Railway.
+William L. North, Sr., took out the permit to build this house on November 13, 1950.
+The 1950 city directory showed him as a mail clerk for the Railway Mail Service on the Southern Railway.
 His son William L. North, Jr., was in the same line of work, listed in the 1950 directory as a carrier for the U.S. Post Office.

 A number of homeowners who built in McCrorey Heights during the 1950s and early 1960s worked as mail clerks for the Southern Railway or for the U.S. Post Office.
 With steady pay and some job security, those were among the best jobs open to African American men prior to the Civil Rights era.

 Though W.L.
 North Sr. took out the permit and built the dwelling, he lived elsewhere.
 “This house is my family house,” explains descendant Tiffany North.
 “It was built by William Leon North for his son and his daughter in law, William Leon North, Jr and Flossie Mae Gantt North (Flossie North).
 Jr and Flossie are my grandparents and she raised five children in this home.
 The house was given to her because Junior died prior to Senior.”

 “Flossie was a school teacher and worked for the school system for years,” Tiffany North continues.
 Flossie made the transition from the classroom to school secretary, then became the secretary for the Staff Development Center in the main offices of Charlotte Mecklenburg Schools.
 She raised four daughters and a son, taking active interest in their schooling at Our Lady of Consolation, Charlotte’s African American Catholic academy, and also in out-of-school events such as annual Cotillion parties organized by African American families.
 Flossie North still resided in this house when she died in 1989 at age 62.

 Tiffany North, emails to Tom Hanchett, June 14, 2022.